 Making a complaint about our service

-As an independent financial services firm authorised by the Financial Conduct Authority (FCA), Roberts Mackie Winstanley adheres to the rules set out by the regulator in relation to the handling of client complaints.
+As an independent financial services firm authorised and regulated by the Financial Conduct Authority (FCA), Roberts Mackie Winstanley adheres to the rules set out by the regulator in relation to the handling of client complaints.

 On receipt of your complaint, we will record receipt of the complaint in line with our compliance practices.

 We will acknowledgment your complaint promptly following receipt, enclosing a copy of these procedures.